cdown/chrisdown.name/_posts/2024-02-05-reliably-creating-d-state-processes-on-demand.md

 result in interleaved data between the parent and child, which could result in stack corruption when the parent resumes.
 We'll go a little more into how exactly that works and why it's necessary very shortly.

+The goal here is to keep the child alive for as long as we want to have our parent in D state. `pause()` here waits until a terminal signal is sent, and can be modified to suit whatever needs you happen to have.
+For example, if your test involves sending signals and so you want to ignore those, you can instead wait for the text "EXIT" on stdin:

 {% highlight c %}
 #include <assert.h>